alecramsay/REmake/README.md

 ## Feedback

-I welcome your feedback:
+I welcome your feedback in [Discussions](https://github.com/alecramsay/REmake/discussions):

-- What language features would make this tool most useful?
+- What [language features](https://github.com/alecramsay/REmake/discussions/categories/features) would make this tool most useful?
-- What output flavors would make this tool most useful?
+- What [output flavors](https://github.com/alecramsay/REmake/discussions/categories/flavors) would make this tool most useful?

-- What operating systems would you like to see this tool support?
+Obviously, I need a Windows executable.
+I would appreciate help with that, as I don't have a Windows PC.